mcserverhosting-net/sitev2/content/about/_index.md

           height: "2208"

         button:
-          label: "Our stack is unmatched in optimizaton, composition and scalability.
-We are constantly improving and we made sure we had the room to grow as to not succum to technical debt or pricy software subscriptions that we would have to pass to the end user."
+          label: "We do our best to focus on optimizaton, composition and scalability.
+No third party subscriptions to pay behind the scenes.
+Build on open-source software, we handle the hard work so you can enjoy the benefits."
           link: "#"

       - title: "Innovating with the ARM Pine64 Community"